David-Lor/VigoBus-TelegramBot/README.md

 VigoBusAPI[VigoBusAPI Wrapper]
 OfficialDataSources[/Official DataSources\]
 CouchDB[(CouchDB)]
+ElasticSearch[(ElasticSearch)]

 TelegramBotAPI <-- Webhook\nUpdates --> VigoBusBot
 VigoBusAPI -- Stops\nBuses --> VigoBusBot
 OfficialDataSources -- Stops\nBuses --> VigoBusAPI

 VigoBusBot <-- Persistence --> CouchDB
+VigoBusBot <-- Stops Search --> ElasticSearch
 ```

+- VigoBusBot: the current project, the Telegram Bot API backend
+- [VigoBusAPI Wrapper](https://github.com/David-Lor/VigoBusAPI): a library that provides the information regarding Stops and Buses from the official datasources (source of truth).
+- [CouchDB](https://couchdb.apache.org/): main persistence database for Stops, User-Saved Stops, etc. With CouchDB it is possible to create a cluster that can work with less than 3 replicas (although is not ideal).
+- ElasticSearch: used for text-based search of Stops.
+Synchronized with the Stops from CouchDB.

 ### Replicated bot with webhook structure